• Skip to primary navigation

 The electronics giant uses Qualcomm processors for the US smartphones, while Exynos variant is used for the International version of its smartphones.
 So theoretically both processor versions should have AI Silicon processor chips, so as to provide equal performance.

-Filed Under: Components Tagged With: Processors, Samsung
+Filed Under: Components Tagged With: news, Processors, Samsung

 Related Stories